Green Chilli Apple Crumble PiePosted: January 5, 2013

 - After 30 minutes, remove from the fridge and roll out to about 5mm.

-- Mix the sugars, cornflour and spices in a bowl and set aside.
+- Mix the sugar, cornflour and lemon zest in a bowl and set aside.

-- Peel, core and chop the apples into small slices.
+- Peel, core and chop the apples into 1cm dice.

 - Put the chopped apples into a bowl and toss in the lemon juice.